harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/autism/chat-vs-aq-10.md

 ## CHAT vs AQ-10

 Comparing questionnaires like CHAT (Checklist for Autism in Toddlers) and AQ-10 (Autism Quotient 10-item) is often a daunting and laborious task for researchers.
 Nevertheless, recognizing similarities and differences in such instruments can be crucial for correlational studies or meta-analyses.
-Thus, we recommend utilizing Harmony, a cutting-edge tool developed specifically for analyzing and comparing psychological questionnaires.
+Thus, we recommend utilizing Harmony, a cutting-edge tool developed specifically for analysing and comparing psychological questionnaires.

 ## Compare the items in CHAT and AQ-10